 You can only participate in the SDIP once.

-Telephone interviews take place from March through to early April 2017.
+Telephone interviews take place around March through to early April 2018.